 Fuel Types Used by Boeing 747

-The Airbus A380 has a fuel capacity of about 85,472 gallons (324,545 liters), which is higher than that of the Boeing 747.
+The Airbus A380 has a fuel capacity of about 85,472 gallons (324,545 liters), allowing it to fly long-haul routes with a range of up to 8,200 nautical miles.
+The Airbus A380 has a far higher fuel capacity than both the Boeing 747-400 and the Boeing 747-8.
 Despite this, the 747’s combination of fuel capacity, efficiency, and operational flexibility makes it a strong competitor in the aviation market.

 Operational costs